 A great dinner option, just near the jetty, although pricey, is Fish Trap Restaurant.
 The food is delicious, the drinks are good, and the view over the ocean is fantastic.

 Mi Mum’s Takeaway

 Another great option on La Dique is Mi Mum’s Takeaway.
 The portions are generous, with some little touch-ups, the food is tasty and different every day.
 You can choose from different dishes like Chow Mein, Currys, pizzas, fish&chips, burgers and serve them on the beach nearby.
-Don’t go too late since this place is popular among locals so you’ll have to wait a while in the line.
+Don’t go too late since this place is popular among locals, and you’ll have to wait a while in line.

 A lovely restaurant, not far away from the jetty, is Chez Marston Restaurant.
-Stop for breakfast, lunch or dinner at reasonable prices.
-We loved the owner which was always helpful and friendly.
+Stop for breakfast, lunch, or dinner at reasonable prices.
+We loved the owner, who was always helpful and friendly.
 Chez Marston also has a small takeaway stand.
-The selection is different and delicious every day, and it disappears quick.
-Chez Marston Takeaway offers an affordable breakfast option: two eggs, bacon, butter and bread at 100 SCR.
+The selection is different and delicious every day, and it disappears quickly.
+Chez Marston Takeaway offers an affordable breakfast option: two eggs, bacon, butter, and bread at 100 SCR.

 Other Things To Do on LA DIGUE

 L’Union Estate Property

 A national heritage site, where you will find the famous Anse Source D’argent and other less known beaches like Anse Bonnet Carré or Anse aux Cedres is L’Union Estate Property.
 Just 50 meters after the helipad, you’ll find the entrance gate of the property.
 Pay the entrance fee: 115 SCR/8 €/9 $ (only for foreigners) and cycle around as much as you like.
 You can visit the Plantation House, admire the vanilla plantation, see lots of coconut trees, some Aldabra Tortoises, and you can enjoy a drink or meal at the house – restaurant.